loopstick/Photon2_Tutorial/README.md

 the setup() function is called when a sketch starts.

 Use it to initialize variables, pin modes, start using libraries, etc.
-The setup() function will only run once, after each powerup or reset of the Photon2 microcontroller. the loop() function does precisely what its name suggests, and loops consecutively through your list of instructions to control the Arduino.
+The __setup()__ function will only run once, after each powerup or reset of the Photon2 microcontroller.

+The __loop()__ function does precisely what its name suggests, and loops consecutively through your list of instructions to control the Arduino.

 Photon2 only executes one instruction at a time.
 More on specific functions and variables soon!
 Let's make something happen in the real world first.